 According to the Hyperledger Indy tutorial, the Merkle tree backs up the ledger.
 More so, all the nodes have replicas of the ledger.

 Hyperledger Indy agents can come in many varieties.
 In reality, some of them may be quite simple and static.
 And these are more suited for IoT use cases that require a single hard-wired connection.
-On the other hand, Hyperledger Indy agent are also cloud-based and complex.
+On the other hand, Hyperledger Indy agents are also cloud-based and complex.
 These are more suited for enterprise use cases.

 State and Storage